 October 2008 Announcement:

 Edmund Medley, Ph.D, PE, CEG, F.ASCE is the 2009 Richard H. Jahns Distinguished Lecturer in Engineering Geology.
 The intent of the partially-funded Lectureship is to encourage student and professional awareness of Engineering Geology through a series of lectures presented across North America during the award year (October 2008 to October 2009).
-(See here for a current narrative of Lectures presented to date).
+(See here for a narrative of Lectures presented).

 For Abstracts see here